jpanikulam/experiments/robotics_styleguide.md

     * Conclusion 2: Often, they won't realize it, and that knowledge won't propagate throughout the organization
     * Conclusion 3: You cannot trust intervention rates as a signal about the real performance of your system

-# Deep Learning
-* A good DL model looks like the code you would have hand-written, making the heuristics optimizable
-* The miracle of inverse-optimal-control is that you don't need to have a differentiable optimizer to learn a cost function
-* Unit test learning code.
-Do not make exceptions.
-* Structure model-building code carefully.
-Treat training as a form of compilation.
-* Data is *one form* of source code, but you also have *actual source code*, and you have to make it good
-* Make sure that you have a one-click way to regenerate any model that you've run on the robot
-    * Don't wait until you need this capability to get it

 ## Measuring success
 * It should be clear to everyone by now, measure and track PR curves, don't rely on accuracy
 * If it's not clear: Imagine classifying whether a reddit comment has an original joke: You can get 99.999% accuracy if you return False for everything.

 ## Project Planning Pathologies
-* Easy trap 1: "End-to-end learn everything, this problem is hard to model"
+* Easy trap 1: "Black-box end-to-end learn everything, this problem is hard to model"
+    * Kitchen-sink machine learning: "Throw every feature you can think of, and then the kitchen sink, into the network" would be awesome if it worked
+    * Most projects will never gather the gobs of data required to make 2019 state-of-the-art black-box end-to-end DL work for their problem before running out of money.
+Disclaimer: there's five qualifiers on that statement.
 * Easy trap 2: "Engineer everything, this problem is well understood"
-    * If you are operating real sensors with real actuators in the real world, there is a 0% chance you have accurately modelled the world
+    * If you are operating real sensors with real actuators in the real world, there is a 0% chance you have correctly modelled the world
     * *Sometimes* you can model it adequately
     * Any large robotics system has a config filled with heuristic values.
-Why not optimiize those via some actual optimization strategy.
-Acknowledge that you're currently doing gradient descent, but less structured, every time you tune a value
+Why not optimize those via some actual optimization strategy.
+Remember that you're currently doing stochastic gradient descent, but less structured, every time you tune a value

+* Failing to consider **decision space curvature**
+    * Decision importance and decision difficulty are orthogonal concepts
+    * When agonzing about a decision, consider: If the *second best* decision is not very different, then the decision doesn't matter

+* Decision Theatre
+    - Producing pages and pages of documents that will not be read in their entirety by decision makers
+    - Getting consensus when it is not required
+    - Failing to get consensus when it **is** required

 # Tips for Problem Solving
 * Write down the truest possible description of the problem.
 Chances are you have a POMDP.